In recent years, detoxing your body has become quite the health trend.

 So think about this.

-There’s a much better and safer way.
+There’s a safer approach.

 But first, you need to understand this…

-Sure, toxins are everywhere.
+Sure, toxins are all around us.

 And we’ve all become increasingly concerned about the increase in use of toxic chemicals in everything we come into contact with including, but not limited to, toxins in our: